SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 ## Configuring the PA framework

-To set up the initial configuration of the PA framework go to *Automation* and run the *SRM_Setup* Automation script.
+To set up the initial configuration of the PA framework:

-To do so, double-click *SRM_Setup* and then select *Execute*.
+1. Go to *Automation* module in DataMiner Cube and select the *SRM_Setup* Automation script (located in the *PA* subfolder).

+1. In the lower right corner, select *Execute*.

-This script requires one input argument: *Booking Manager Element Info*.
-For this input argument, specify the value "{}".
-Click *Execute now*.
+1. In the *Booking Manager Element Info* box, specify the value `{}`.

+1. Click *Execute now*.

 ![SRM Setup](~/user-guide/images/SRM_setup.png)